Cydia: History

-Freeman first released Cydia in February 2008 as an open-source alternative to Installer.app on iPhone OS 1.1.
+Freeman first released Cydia in February 2008 as an open-source alternative to Installer.app on iPhone OS.

 In August 2009, Wired reported that Freeman claimed about 4 million, or 10 percent of the 40 million iPhone and iPod Touch owners to date, have installed Cydia.

 In September 2010, SaurikIT, LLC, announced that it had acquired Rock Your Phone, Inc. (makers of Rock.app).
 SaurikIT and Rock Your Phone were the two largest providers of third-party apps at the time.

 On December 15, 2010, SaurikIT filed a dispute with World Intellectual Property Organization against Cykon Technology Limited of Kowloon, Hong Kong over the rights to the domain name "Cydia.com", which was registered in 2002.
 SaurikIT contended that Cykon registered the domain name in bad faith and the domain name incorporates SaurikIT's trademark.
 SaurikIT initially attempted to purchase the domain, then demanded Cykon to forfeit the domain at cost asserting trademark rights followed by bringing a WIPO proceeding.
 The complaint was denied by WIPO.

 As of April 2011, Cydia had a $10 million in annual revenue and 4.5 million weekly users and according to Freeman's $250,000 net annual profit.

 On August 18, 2011, SaurikIT filed a lawsuit against Hong Kong owner of Cydia.com regarding the same domain name.

 In early 2013, Saurik announced that all of the SHSH data that Cydia had saved for users with devices on iOS 6.0 through iOS 6.1.2 had been corrupted; iOS 6.1.3 SHSH data were unaffected.
 The TSS Center within Cydia had a notice titled, Where is my "iOS 6.0–6.1.2"? (with a sad face emoji at the end).
 There was no TSS Center before this incident.

 On December 24, 2013, Cydia was updated to run on iOS 7 and iOS 7.1.

 On February 26, 2018, CoolStar launched the initial release of Electra, giving access to Cydia from iOS versions 11.0-11.1.2.
 Alongside Electra for iOS 11, CoolStar released several patches for Cydia, creating a Cydia version compatible with the Electra jailbreak, as Electra had been released while Saurik was still working on updates for Cydia.
 Saurik eventually released the update, and pushed the update to iOS devices running iOS 11 with Cydia at the time.
 CoolStar's patched version of Cydia turned out to be incompatible with Saurik's new update.

-In December 2018, Freeman decided to shut down Cydia, because of the loss of money and passion to maintain it.
-The app is still usable, but it will no longer receive updates, bug fixes, and support for newer versions of iOS.